Eye contact is effortless without emotional blocks

 Overall, I think it really worked!
 I'm excited to run more events like this.

-If you’d like to be invited to my future events in San Francisco, hit “subscribe” on this page.
+To be invited to my future events in SF, hit “subscribe” on this page.